dotmpe/x-docker-sagan/ReadMe.md

 - Sagan is a log processor.
 - Meer is a log spooler
-- EveBox is a web frontend (for Suricata+ES, but can read EVE JSON into sqlite as well)
+- EveBox is a web frontend (for Suricata+ES, but can read EVE JSON into sqlite)
 - Enterprise Log Search and Archive (ELSA)